Homeless and Housing Services.

 Eligibility and Access

 We work to secure housing for our clients in Valley Cities-owned properties, as well as through managed leases with landlords.
 We accept referrals from a variety of sources including King County’s Coordinated Entry for All (CEA), 2-1-1, inpatient facilities, jails, domestic violence shelters, and other service agencies.
-We also accept self-referrals and clients referred by care teams within Valley Cities.
+Some programs also accept self-referrals and clients referred by care teams within Valley Cities.
 Availability varies by program, and a referral does not guarantee housing.
+Please follow up with your local Valley Cities Team for more information regarding the referral process.